-(in millions) Year Ended September 30,
+Year Ended September 30,

-2019 2018 Change
+(in millions) 2019 Change

 Equity income \$ 192 \$ 177 8%

 The increase in equity income was primarily due to higher income at certain partially-owned affiliates within the Building Solutions EMEA/LA segment and the Johnson Controls - Hitachi joint venture.
-Refer to the "Segment Analysis" below for a discussion of segment EBITA by segment.
+Refer to the "Segment Analysis" below within Item 7 for a discussion of segment EBITA by segment.